 Grandma's Cinnamon Raisin Rolls / Raisin Bread

 Of all the various Christmas traditions, those involving food have a special significance for me.
-And although I treasure all of them, there is something about baking - from breads and rolls to cookies, squares and pies that seem to warm up the house the best.
+And although I treasure all of them, there is something about baking – bread, rolls, cookies, squares and pies – that seem to warm up the house the best.

-Number on on my list has to be my Grandmother Decaigny's recipe for raisin bread and cinnaon raisin buns, handed down by mother to me on a faded 3" x 5" recipe card..
+Number one on my list has to be my Grandmother Decaigny's recipe for raisin bread and cinnamon raisin buns, handed down by my mother to me on a faded 3" x 5" recipe card.
 Although very similar to cinnamon buns, the addition of raisins creates a touch of intrigue for your taste buds.

-But eating the plain version, warm from the heaven, cut in half with a little butter is pure heaven and does not require you to sell your soul to anyone.
+But eating the plain version, warm from the oven, cut in half with a little butter is pure heaven and does not require you to sell your soul to anyone.

 3/4 cup butter

 10-12 cups of flour

 3 large eggs

 1.5 cups scaled milk